 Note 2: Financing limit for individual: Giantplus (Samoa) Holding Co., Ltd. 100% of its net asset value, Giantplus Holding L.L.C.
-90% of its net asset value
+90% of its net asset value.

-Note 3: Total financing limit: Giantplus (Samoa) Holding Co., Ltd. 100% of its net asset value, Giantplus Holding L.L.C.
+Note 3: Total financing limit: Giantplus (Samoa) Holding Co., Ltd. 100% of its net asset value; Giantplus Holding L.L.C.
 90% of its net asset value

-Note 4: Highest balance of financing to other party during the period.
+Note 4: Highest balance of financing to other party during the year.

-Note 5: If the public company submits fund financing based on each transaction for a resolution by the Board of Directors in accordance with Article 14(1) of Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies, although the funds have not been allocated, the amount approved by the board shall be included in the ending balance of loans of funds in the announcement to reflect the risk that the company has under taken.
-However, if the loans of funds are repaid, the balance of the responsent shall be disclosed to reflect the adjustment of risk.
-If the public company authorizes the chairman of the board to allocate the loans of funds within particular amounts (authorized limits) and repaid over several installments in a year according to the resolution of the board of directors in accordance with Articles 14(2) of Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies, the company shall still disclose the amount approved by the board of directors.
+Note 5: If the public company submits fund financing based on each transaction for a resolution by the Board of Directors in accordance with Article 14(1) of Regulations Governing Loaning of Funds and Making of Endorsements Guarantees by Public Companies, although the funds have not been allocated, the amount approved by the board shall be included in the ending balance of loans of funds in the announcement to reflect the risk that the company has under taken.
+However, if the loans of funds are repaid, the balance of the repayment shall be disclosed to reflect the adjustment of risk.
+If the public company authorizes the chairman of the board of balance of the repayment shall be disclosed to reflect the adjustment of risk.
+If the public company authorizes the chairman of the board of funds and Making of Endorsements Guarantees by Public Companies, the company shall still disclose the amount approved by the board of directors.
 Although the funds will be repaid afterwards, in the consideration of the possibilities of re-loan, the company shall still disclose the amount approved by the board of directors.